London Assurance Company: Early history

 The promoters wanted to obtain a charter for the company, and Lord Chetwynd was brought in to secure it, which he did before the year was out.
 Chetwynd became London Assurance’s first governor and little more was heard from the original promoters.
 One of the conditions of the granting of the charter was the payment to the government of £300,000.
 In the climate of the time this caused the company financial difficulties and the position of the debt was not resolved for a year.
 Despite these problems, the company immediately sought a separate charter for fire assurance; this proved more difficult and was not granted until April 1721.
 The two charters had separate share capital but the right to share equally in each other’s profits.

 By the end of 1721 the London was firmly established.
 It had its semi-monopolistic marine insurance business and the fire insurance arm had appointed agents throughout the country.
 The third leg was life assurance and the first policy was issued in June.
-In those early days life assurance tended to be term assurance, usually for one year and taken on third party lives rather than that of the insurer - a policy was even taken on the King’s life.
+In those early days life assurance tended to be term assurance, usually for one year and taken on third party lives rather than that of the insurer – a policy was even taken on the King’s life.
 By Autumn 1722 the company was able to pay its first dividend.

 Later developments

 Despite the existence of two company histories, there is little information on the London’s subsequent development.
 Isolated facts from the nineteenth century include the end of the monopoly of marine insurance in 1824.
-The marine and fire charters were unified by Act of Parliament in 1853, the same year that Commercial and General Life Assurance was acquired; the Asylum Life Assurance was bought four years later.
+The marine and fire charters were unified by the London Assurance Consolidation Act 1853, the same year that Commercial and General Life Assurance was acquired; the Asylum Life Assurance was bought four years later.
 1853 was also the year that the first overseas agents were appointed, with the entry into the U.S. market taking place in 1872.
 As many others, London Assurance took on accident and employers' liability insurance in 1907 following the Workmen's Compensation Act 1906.

+A new head office building, at No. 1 King William Street in London, was designed by William Campbell-Jones and Alec Smithers in the neoclassical style, built in ashlar stone and was completed in 1922.

 After World War I the London appeared more active in the acquisitions market, buying the British Law Insurance Co. in 1918 and the Vulcan Boiler & General Insurance Co. in 1920.
 Overseas, the Manhattan Fire and Marine Insurance Co. was bought in 1923; the Federal Mutual Insurance Co. of Australia in 1931 and the Clive Insurance Co. of India in 1935.
 Corporately, London Assurance came under the control of the Companies Act in 1948 (limited accounts are still filed at Companies House).
 Finally, the London Assurance was acquired by Sun Alliance in 1965 to form the Sun Alliance and London.